Steveiwonder/WSM/README.md

 - TCP Port Connectivity, checks if a port is open using a TcpClient

 ### Why?
 I had a server which ran lots of different services, Plex, Game services, VPN, DNS and a bunch of docker containers and something would periodically fail, I wouldn't usually find this out until someone using one of the versions let me know.
-I wanted a tool that was free, and super easy to setup but couldn't find one that did everything I wanted, also I like coding so figured it was a good candidate for a project, 3 days later WSM was born.
+I wanted a tool that was free, and super easy to set up but couldn't find one that did everything I wanted, also I like coding so figured it was a good candidate for a project, 3 days later WSM was born.

+### Who is it for?
+Anyone.
+I wouldn't suggest running this in a large enterprise environment with system-critical infrastructure even though you technically could.
+It's designed for use with home labs and _maybe_ small businesses.

+### The Software
 WSM is split into two main components, the server and the client(s).
 #### Client (Windows Service)
 The client is responsible for running all of the configured health checks and reporting their state to the server